 Once the mixture is well-combined, knead your seitan 10 to 15 times, allow it to sit for 5 minutes, and then knead a few more times.
 Don't skip this step, as kneading develops the gluten, a protein found in wheat, to give the final product the consistency that you want.Continue to 4 of 6 below.

 Separate your ball of gluten into three or four smaller chunks.
 Gently stretch each piece into a flat cutlet, around 3/4-inch thick.
 Seitan will expand when cooking, so keep the cutlets on the thinner side.
 Don’t worry about any holes that may form in the gluten; most will fill after expansion.Continue to 5 of 6 below.

 Simmer in Broth

-Cover the pot and allow the seitan to cook for an hour or... more.
+Cover the pot and allow the seitan to cook for an hour or more.
 Be sure to use a large pot and plenty of broth, as the seitan will expand.
-Seitan is done when it has firmed up and expanded.Continue to 6 of 6 below.
+Seitan is done when it has expanded and firmed.Continue to 6 of 6 below.

 06 of 06

 When the seitan has expanded and firmed, remove it from the broth, allow it to cool, and store until use.
 Seitan keeps well in the freezer in a sealed container or zip-top bag, so make a double batch and freeze for use later.